Come, follow me.

 I used to think I wasn’t supposed to think about what I wanted.
 Growing up in church, I was taught that it really didn’t matter what I wanted, that the only thing that mattered was what God wanted.
 It is true that what God wants is better, more beautiful, and more life-giving than we could ever imagine.
 But God also meets us where we are, working in us so that God might also work through us.

 So have you ever thought about the question of what you want?
 Have you ever considered what you want from life: a good job, some good friends, a spouse or family to come home to every day, a safe place to raise your kids, a stable income?
 How about what you want for your life?
 What kind of life do you want to live?
-A good life, a happy life, a content life, an adventurous life, an exciting life, the kind of life that would look good on social media?
+A good life, a happy life, a contented life, an adventurous life, an exciting life, the kind of life that would look good on social media?
 Come to think of it, what kind of life are you living now?

 We live in a world that seems very full — of things to do, people to see, demands on our time, goings-on in the news.
 Technology, and the world available to us through it, is right at our fingertips, from the moment we wake up and check our email or social media, to the moment we fall asleep doing the same.
 We’re promised greater connectedness, greater opportunities, and greater experiences, while at the same time being exposed to greater tragedy, greater pain, and greater distractions.